dpretet/axi-crossbar/README.md

     - Permits to create enclosed and secured memory map
     - Access a forbidden memory zone returns a DECERR reponse in completion channel
     - Useful to save gate count
+- USER signal support
+    - Configurable for each channel (AW, AR, W, B, R)
+    - Common to all master/slave interfaces if activated

 ## Implementation Details